mollie/api-documentation/source/reference/v2/balances-api/list-balances.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all the organization's balances, including the default balance, ordered from newest to oldest.
+Retrieve all the organization's balances ordered from newest to oldest.

 The results are paginated.
 See :doc:`pagination </guides/pagination>` for more information.